eggsy/firestore-checker/README.md

 - Reads YouTube video ID from URL.
 - Fetches YouTube metadata such as title, artist and thumbnail.
+- Works with Spotify URLs (converts them to YouTube video IDs for the embed).
-- Fetches lyrics and Spotify song URL from KSoft API.
+- ~~Fetches lyrics and Spotify song URL from KSoft API.~~ (depreceated)

 ### Why?